 “Actuarial Value” is a new word for an old idea.
 It’s simply the measure of the “richness” of a plan design.
 That is, how strong or weak are the deductibles and co-pays?
-If a change in deductible is worth 3%, for example, then the actuarial value has changed by 3%.
-It could just as easily be called “Plan Value”.
+If a change in deductible is worth 3%, for example, then the actuarial value (and the premium) has changed by 3%.